 - 1 tablespoon ground flax seeds

 - 1 tablespoon agave nectar, maple syrup, or honey

 - ⅓ cup dried fruit , such as dried cranberries

 - Preheat oven to 300°F/150°C. Cover a baking sheet with parchment paper.

 - Combine oats, nuts, and seeds in a large bowl.
 Stir together.

-- In a small bowl combine the cinnamon, protein powder, syrup and olive oil.
+- In a bowl combine the spice, protein powder, ground flax, water, syrup, and olive oil.
 Stir together then drizzle over oats mixture, stirring to ensure everything is coated.